Hi Everyone (and all of your “out of office” messages)

-NO RUN FOR LONGER DISTANCE GROUP THIS WEEKEND – PLEASE JOIN TABLE MOUNTAIN TRAILERS
+NO RUN THIS WEEKEND SO PLEASE JOIN TABLE MOUNTAIN TRAILERS (see below)

 TABLE MOUNTAIN TRAILERS (K-WAY VOB MEDIUM DISTANCE GROUP)

 NEWLANDS FOREST / DEVILS PEAK CIRCUIT

 This Saturday 29th April we are planning to circumnavigate that massive rock to the left of Table Mountain called Devil's peak.
 07h00 start.